 Historic Old Third Ward

 Spend your afternoon perusing the many interesting and eclectic shops of Milwaukee’s Historic Third Ward.
 The Third Ward has no shortage of restaurants, bars, and trendy shops.
 We suggest strolling through the Milwaukee Public Market and grabbing a mid-morning snack or picking up a souvenir t-shirt at the MKE Home store.

 Lunch: Milwaukee Ale House

-As the name suggests they are a brewery that serves up some tasty beers to go along with lunch.
-Some of our favorites on their menu are the cheese curds, burgers, and chicken pot pie.
+As the name suggests, they are a brewery that serves up some tasty beers to go along with lunch.
+Some of our favorites on their menu are cheese curds, burgers, and chicken pot pie.
 They also have great weekday lunch specials.

 Address: 233 N Water St, Milwaukee, WI 53202